How to Factory Reset Your MacBook Air

 MacOS has a built-in recovery disk utility to help you erase and reinstall the operating system, which you can redownload from inside the boot display on your Mac.

 Alternatively, you can also choose to download macOS Mojave from the Mac App Store on your device, creating a bootable USB drive from the download file.
-You can find instructions for that here.
 But for now, we’ll be looking at how to reset your MacBook Air from the boot screen on your device.
 Please note that this does require an active internet connection.

 - Hit the Apple icon in the top-left corner of your MacBook’s display.